zhengyup/tp/docs/UserGuide.md

 <box type="tip" light>

-* You can combine multiple parameters to sort by multiple criteria.
-For instance, `sort n/a d/d` would first sort by company name in ascending order and then by deadline in descending order within each company.
-* Regularly sorting and reviewing your applications can help you manage your applications better and not miss any important deadlines.
+Regularly sorting and reviewing your applications can help you manage your applications better and not miss any important deadlines.

 </box>